 \paragraph{Darcy Flow} Next, we consider the steady-state of the 2D Darcy Flow on the unit box, which is the second-order, linear, elliptic PDE:

-with a Dirichlet boundary where $a$ is the diffusion coefficient and $f=1$ is the forcing function.
+With a Dirichlet boundary where $a$ is the diffusion coefficient, and $f=1$ is the forcing function.
 We are interested in learning the operator mapping the diffusion coefficient to the solution.
-The resolution is set to be $421 \times 421$ across all experiments.
+The resolution is set to be $421 \times 421$.